Extremely amenable automorphism groups of countable structures: Isomorphism of Extremely Amenable Groups in the Framework of Descriptive Set Theory

-Finally, we note that there is a noticeable difference between Theorems~\ref{thm:main2} and \ref{thm:main5}, namely, in Theorem~\ref{thm:main2} we have the equivalence between the isomorphism of the topological groups and the isomorphism of them as abstract groups, while in Theorem~\ref{thm:main5} we do not have this equivalence.
+We note that there is a prominent difference between Theorems~\ref{thm:main2} and \ref{thm:main5}, namely, in Theorem~\ref{thm:main2} we have the equivalence between the isomorphism of the topological groups and the isomorphism of them as abstract groups, while in Theorem~\ref{thm:main5} we do not have this equivalence.
 The reason for this equivalence to hold in Theorem~\ref{thm:main2} is that $\mbox{\rm Aut}(\mathbb{U}_\Delta)$ has ample generics (see Corollary 4.1 of Solecki \cite{Solecki}), i.e., $G$ has a comeager orbit in the conjugacy action of $G$ on $G^n$, for each $n \geq 1$.
 By a result of Kechris--Rosendal \cite{KR}, if a Polish group has ample generics, then every abstract homomorphism into a separable group is automatically continuous and thus it has a unique Polish topology.
 However, for the ordered case, Slutsky \cite{Slutsky} showed that ${\rm Aut}(\mathbb{U}_\Delta^<)$ does not have ample generics.
-Hence the question remains whether $\Delta$ and $\Lambda$ are equivalent if $\mbox{\rm Aut}(\mathbb{U}^<_\Delta)$ and $\mbox{\rm Aut}(\mathbb{U}^<_\Lambda)$ are isomorphic as abstract groups.
+Hence the following question remains.